andrewgilliland/data-visualization-marketing/README.md

 - Charts, graphs, plots, maps, infographics are all types of data visualizations.
 - These visual displays of data help communicate data relationships in a way that is easy to digest.

+- Idea Generation - Data visualizations can be leveraged during brainstorming sessions to align teams on the problem they are trying to solve.
+- Idea Illustration - Data visualizations are useful for conveying an idea.
+This can help abstract the idea of a tactic, process, or workflow.
+- Visual Discovery - Help assist in finding trends or patterns within a dataset.
+-

 ## 10 - Why Use Data Visualizations

 - Analyzing Patterns